 Yes.
-In addition to being a University of Cambridge Award, the MSt is a matriculated programme, which means that all students will be members of a Cambridge college.
+In addition to being a University of Cambridge Award, the MSt is a matriculated programme, which means that you will be a member of a Cambridge college.

 c) What is the Leverhulme Centre for the Future of Intelligence (CFI)?